Cuckoo clock: Characteristics

 Since the 1970s, quartz battery-powered cuckoo clocks have become available.
 As with their mechanical counterparts, the cuckoo bird emerges from its enclosure and moves up and down, but often on the quartz timepieces it also flaps its wings and open its beak while it sings.
 Just before the call, and in case it has a door, the single or double door opens and the bird emerges as usual, but only on the full hour, and they do not have a gong wire chime.
 The movement of the cuckoo in such clocks is regulated by an electromagnet that pulses on and off, attracting a weight, that acts as a fulcrum, connected to the tail of the plastic cuckoo, thus moving the bird up and down in its enclosure.

 In quartz cuckoos, different systems have been used to produce the bird's call; the usual bellows, a digital recording of a real cuckoo in the wild (with a corresponding echo accompanied by the sound of a waterfall and other birds in the background) or a recording of the bird's call only.
 In musical versions, the hourly chime is followed by the replay of one of twelve popular melodies (one for each hour).
 Some musical quartz clocks in the chalet style also reproduce many of the popular automata found on mechanical musical clocks, such as beer drinkers, wood-choppers, and jumping deer.

 Uniquely, quartz cuckoo clocks often include a sensor, so that when the lights are turned off at night they automatically silence the hourly chime.
 Others are pre-programmed not to strike between a set of pre-determined hours.
-Whether this is controlled by a light sensor or pre-programmed, the function is referred to as a "night silence" feature.
+Whether controlled by a light sensor or pre-programmed, the function is referred to as a "night silence" feature.
 On quartz wall clocks in the traditional style, the weights are conventionally cast in the shape of pine cones made of plastic rather than iron.
 The pendulum bob is often another carved leaf.
 Here, the weights and pendulum are purely ornamental as the clock is driven by battery power.